 The first step to making these smoked salmon tea sandwiches is preparing the base or the bread.
 This seafood appetizer can be enjoyed on toasted baguette, or crostini.
 Or, you can make it on plain white bread or even small blini!
 Rye cocktail bread is another option.
 My favorite way to enjoy these is with toasted rustic baguette!
 I slice the bread thinly, about 1/3-inch thick and place it on a baking sheet.
 Next, I brush the bread very lightly with olive oil and then place the pan under the broiler for a few minutes.
 Using your oven broiler is the quickest way to toast a lot of bread!

-Once you have the bread toasted, it’s time to add some cheese!
+- Once you have the bread toasted, it’s time to add some cheese!
 I love these smoked salmon tea sandwiches with Boursin Herbed Garlic cheese spread.
 It’s a super creamy and delicious cheese that pairs so well with the salmon and cucumbers.
-You can also enjoy this appetizer recipe with cream cheese, mascarpone, crème fraiche, or even goat cheese!
 Try to go with a creamy and smooth cheese for best results.

 Enjoyed this recipe?
 Check out some of my other tea sandwich and crostini recipes!
 This recipe is part of my ‘5 Easy Crostini Recipes‘ series!

 - Club Tea Sandwiches – a classic combination of ham, salami and cheese, these appetizers are always a hit!